Marion High School (South Carolina): History

 It was built in 1923–1924, and is a one-story, Classical Revival style brick building.
 The building's main façade features baroque massing with projecting central and end pavilions.
-When built, the school included a gymnasium, a physics and chemistry laboratory, a domestic science department with sewing and cooking rooms, agriculture laboratory, and a commercial department.
+When built, the school included a gymnasium, a physics and chemistry laboratory, a domestic science department with sewing and cooking rooms, an agriculture laboratory, and a commercial department.
 The building served as a high school until 1975, then became the home for Marion Elementary School until 1994.